Jamcre/bluetti-esp32-bridge/README.md

 - Select the option to 'Extract'.
 - This will create a new folder with the same name.
 Inside, there is all of the code you need.

-### How to download and set up the esp32 - CYD firmware:
+### How to download and set up the ESP32-CYD firmware:
 - From sensors, pull the stable folder and the libraries (Arduino libraries folder) folder.
 - Replace your old Arduino 'libraries' folder with the one provided @ ecolibrium2025-sensors/_sensor/libraries